Table of Contents

 Story of Astavakra

 Bandhi, on being defeated, wanted to go back to his father Varuna.
 Meantime Kahoda and other Brahmins were released.
-On his father’s advice, Astavakra immersed in the river Samanga and came up with his deformities cured.
+On his father’s advice, Astavakra immersed himself in the river Samanga and came up with his deformities cured.
 This is the story of Astavakra as found in Mahabharata.

 Furthermore, Astavakra is ascribed to the text of Astavakra Gita.